enseitankado/proxy-profiler/README.md

+$ php proxyprof.php

+ Author ozgurkoca: github.com/enseitankado/

+ -h                     Show this help.
+ -p <host:ip>           Check proxy(s).
+Comma supported.
+ -t <type>              Proxy types: http/https, socks4, socks5
+ -f <file_name>         Input proxy file.
+Each line has an IP:port -o <file_name/STDOUT>  Output proxy file or STDOUT ('STDOUT' is casesensitive).
+ -l <level>             Min proxy level output filter.
+Defeault: 3 -n <num>               Thread count.
+Default: 250
+ -c <secs>              Connection timeout.
+Default: 5 secs.
+ -a <URL>               Blocking test URL.
+Ex. cloudflare.com protected web service.
+ -j <URL>               Judge URL.
+Default: random azenv.php -s                     Silent.
+No output.
+ -g                     List only good proxies.
+ -r                     Show progress bar.

+ Current Installation:

+   PHP 7.4.20
+   CURL 7.70.0
+   OpenSSL 1.1.1k  25 Mar 2021

+ About proxy levels:

+   1: Elite proxy servers hide both your IP address and the fact that you are using a proxy server at all.
+   2: An anonymous proxy does not reveal your IP address but does reveal that you are using a proxy server.
+   3: Transparent proxies do not hide your IP Address and they don’t alter any user information.

 If input proxy file and output name is same and output file not empty then output list merged into input proxy file and will be scanned alltogether again.